 Make this beautiful chocolate nest cake for Easter or to celebrate Spring.
 It’s a show stopper and it’s easy to make too!
 I will walk you through each step of the way.

 This chocolate nest cake is full of chocolaty flavor and topped with a beautiful edible nest.
-You can fill the nest with mini chocolate eggs (pictured above) or fill it with Easter eggs filled (what I did in the video) with fun candy or surprises.
+You can fill the nest with mini chocolate eggs (pictured above) or fill it with Easter eggs filled with fun candy or surprises.

 This cake is such a beautiful way to celebrate Easter or Spring.
 I can’t wait to see your cakes!
 You can tag me on Instagram @Moremomma.
 Now let’s get cooking.